dslm4515/Musl-LFS/README.md

 Goals:
 <ul>
 <li> [x] Version 2.xx+ now compiles all packages under chroot by cross-compiling the toolchain. </li>
-<li> [ ] Currently, I only have computers with 32 and 64 bit x86 CPUs (i.e. Intel Core Duo).
+<li> [x] Currently, I only have computers with 32 and 64 bit x86 CPUs (i.e. Intel Core Duo).
 In the future, I would like this project to expand to the ARM architecture </li>
 <li> [x] Stack Smashing Protection (SSP) will be enabled since using a patch from Void Linux should solve the previous issues of packages failing to compile when SSP is enabled by default.
 <li> [ ] Properly name patches to reflect origin (i.e. Alpine or void) </li>
 <li> [X] Create a list for wget to download sources.
 <li> [X] Transition from Runit to S6 </li>
+<li> [ ] Redesign build to avoid two build passes of binutils and GCC
 <li> [ ] Generate HTML 'book' like LFS</li>
 </ul>